aryehbeitz/weathermap/README.md

 - Live location detection with browser geolocation
 - Full bilingual support (English and Hebrew) with automatic RTL layout
 - Responsive design that works on all devices
-- Loading spinner for API requests
+- Loading spinner for better user experience
 - Minimizable weather info popup
 - Persistent state through URL parameters
-- Service Worker support for offline capabilities
+- Progressive Web App (PWA) support - can be installed on devices and works offline

 ## Local Development Setup